-Massachusetts state law, the federal Clean Air Act (CAA), and the NAAQS (40 CFR part 50) govern air quality in Massachusetts.
+The federal Clean Air Act (CAA), the NAAQS (40 CFR part 50), and Massachusetts state law govern air quality in Massachusetts.
 The NAAQS and the Massachusetts State Implementation Plan (SIP) promulgated pursuant to, and in compliance with the CAA and the 1990 amendments to the CAA, regulate air quality issues in the Study Area.
-The CAA requires the U.S. Environmental Protection Agency (USEPA) to set NAAQS for six common air pollutants (known as criteria air pollutants): carbon monoxide (CO); lead (Pb); nitrogen dioxide (NO2); ozone (O3); sulfur oxides (SOx); and particulate pollution (including particulate matter smaller than or equal to 10 microns in diameter [PM10] and particulate matter smaller than or equal to 2.5 microns in diameter [PM2.5]).
+The CAA requires the U.S. Environmental Protection Agency (USEPA) to set NAAQS for six common air pollutants (known as criteria air pollutants): carbon monoxide (CO); lead (Pb); nitrogen dioxide (NO2); ozone (O3); sulfur oxides (SO_x); and particulate pollution (including particulate matter smaller than or equal to 10 microns in diameter [PM10] and particulate matter smaller than or equal to 2.5 microns in diameter [PM25]).

-In accordance with the CAA, and based on air quality monitoring, all areas within Massachusetts are designated with respect to the NAAQS as either in attainment, nonattainment, maintenance, or unclassifiable.
-The Boston area is presently designated as attainment/maintenance for CO, indicating that it is in transition back to attainment for CO.
+In accordance with the CAA, and based on air quality monitoring, all areas within Massachusetts are designated with respect to the NAAQS as either in attainment, nonattainment, maintenance, or unclassifiable.4 The Boston area is presently designated as attainment/maintenance for CO, indicating that it is in transition back to attainment for CO.
 The Boston metropolitan area is otherwise designated as attainment for all other criteria pollutants.

 The most recent emission inventory for Logan Airport was completed for calendar year 2019.
-The inventory included Volatile Organic Compounds (VOCs), CO, NOx, PM2.5, and PM10.
-Emissions of ozone were not included because it is a secondary pollutant formed by emissions of NOx and VOCs, which serve as a surrogate for ozone formation.
+The inventory included Volatile Organic Compounds (VOCs), CO, NO_x, PM{2.5}, and PM10.
+Emissions of ozone were not included because it is a secondary pollutant formed by emissions of NO_x and VOCs, which serve as a surrogate for ozone formation.
 There were no exceedances for any criteria pollutants at Logan Airport in 2019.5